 • Communication breakdowns begin to create risk

+In these situations, the role of the trustee is not merely administrative; it is structural.
 It involves maintaining alignment between fiduciary obligations, asset management, and advisor coordination.
+Without that alignment, even well-designed plans can break down.

 Final Thought: The Risk Is in the Interaction, Not the Roles

 Most advisors understand the difference between a successor trustee and an executor.
+The failure point is not in that distinction.
+It is in how those roles interact across timelines, systems, and fiduciary obligations.

 When estates rely on both trust administration and probate without fully coordinating the two, complexity increases, control decreases, and risk compounds.